When does the church use photography?

 Lightroom: Which allows for bulk editing/ colour correction of images.

-Some people love and hate getting their photo taken.
-It is important that if you are shooting within your church services regularly, having signs up warning people that photography is used during services.
+Some people love getting their photo taken and others hate it.
+It is important if you are shooting within your church services regularly that you have, signs up warning people that photography is used during services.
 This allows them the opportunity to notify your team if they wish to not have their picture taken.

 For any commercial photo-shoots it’s important to get your ‘models’ to sign a release form, acknowledging that they are allowing you to use their faces for promotional/marketing purposes.